Europe adjusts security posture as US warns of possible invasion of Ukraine | DW | 11.02.2022

 Across Europe, countries readjusted their security posture as the US stepped up its warnings about the potential for a Russian invasion of Ukraine.

-On Friday, more Western nations called for their citizens to leave Ukraine.
+On Friday, more Western nations called for their citizens to leave Ukraine as US national security advisor Jake Sullivan said a Russian invasion of Ukraine could start any day and would likely begin with an air assault.

 German Chancellor Olaf Scholz spoke with US President Joe Biden, Canadian President Justin Trudeau and French President Emmanuel Macron and reaffirmed the need for strong and swift sanctions in the event of an invasion of Ukraine.